locationtech/udig-platform/docs/user/en/What is new 1.2.rst

 For more information:

-* :doc:`Introduction to the Spatial Toolbox` covers the installation and use of JGrass compoenents
+* :doc:`/getting_started/Introduction to the Spatial Toolbox` covers the installation and use of JGrass compoenents
-* :doc:`Spatial Toolbox View`
+* :doc:`/reference/Spatial Toolbox View`

 Generic DataStore